harriskevin1414/blackjack/README.md

 This is just a simple HTML / CSS / Javascript coding project to teach myself new concepts in programming.
 A simple game of blackjack with a toggleable card counter.
+All card images and backgrounds have been licenesed under free-use.